 Cut the carrots into pieces that are about 2-3-inches by ½-inch thick.
 Every carrot is different, so don’t worry if your measurements aren’t exact.
 Place in a large mixing bowl and toss well with the olive oil and 1 teaspoon salt.

 Roast for 20 minutes, tossing once, until the carrots are almost tender and are beginning to brown.
 Add 1 tablespoon honey and ¼ teaspoon red pepper flakes to toss, and roast for 10 to 15 minutes, until the edges are caramelized.
-Toss with and set aside for 10 minutes to cool slightly.
+Toss and set aside for 10 minutes to cool slightly.

 To serve, place the carrots in a shallow serving dish.
 Top with the crumbled goat cheese, pumpkin seeds, a drizzle of honey and a sprinkling of salt.
 Serve warm or at room temperature.